 Can I send money overseas with my credit card?

 The short answer is yes, you can send money online using a credit or debit card.
-There are multiple ways you can do this, but you’ll need to keep an eye on the fees.
-It’s likely to work out cheaper with a debit card.
-You may be able to send money directly from your credit card account, or alternatively pay by credit card for a transfer through a money transfer platform like Wise.
+There are different ways you can do this, but you’ll need to keep an eye on the fees.
+It’s likely to work out much cheaper with a debit card.
+The most common option for paying with a credit card is through a money transfer platform like Wise.
 And picking the right company to send money through using your credit card can make a big difference in fees.

 Pros and cons of paying for your transfer with your credit card